filp/whoops/docs/API Documentation.md

 Inspector::getException()
  #=> Exception

-// Returns the string name of the Exception being inspected
+// Returns the name of the class of the Exception being inspected
-// A faster way of doing get_class($inspector->getException()) Inspector::getExceptionName()
+// A faster way of doing get_class($inspector->getException()) Inspector::getClass()
  #=> string

 // Returns the string message for the Exception being inspected